stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 myself and mine.
 For at last my uncle insisted on joining the search I had commenced, and after a certain night in that house he did not come away with me.
 I am lonely without that gentle soul whose long years were filled only with honour, virtue, good taste, benevolence, and learning.
-I have reared a marble urn to his memory in St. John&rsquo;s churchyard&mdash;the place that Poe loved&mdash;the hidden grove of giant willows on the hill, where tombs and headstones huddle quietly between the hoary bulk of the church and the houses and bank walls of Benefit Street.
+I have reared a marble urn to his memory in St. John's churchyard--the place that Poe loved--the hidden grove of giant willows on the hill, where tombs and headstones huddle quietly between the hoary bulk of the church and the houses and bank walls of Benefit Street.

   The history of the house, opening amidst a maze of dates, revealed no trace of the sinister either about its construction or about the prosperous and honourable family who built it.
 Yet from the first a taint of calamity, soon increased to boding significance, was apparent.
-My uncle&rsquo;s carefully compiled record began with the building of the structure in 1763, and followed the theme with an unusual amount of detail.
+My uncle's carefully compiled record began with the building of the structure in 1763, and followed the theme with an unusual amount of detail.
 The shunned house, it seems, was first inhabited by William Harris and his wife Rhoby Dexter, with their children, Elkanah, born in 1755, Abigail, born in 1757, William, Jr., born in 1759, and Ruth, born in 1761.
 Harris was a substantial merchant and seaman in the West India trade, connected with the firm of Obadiah Brown and his nephews.
-After Brown&rsquo;s death in 1761, the new firm of Nicholas Brown &amp;
+After Brown's death in 1761, the new firm of Nicholas Brown &amp;
 Co. made him master of the brig   Prudence,   Providence-built, of 120 tons, thus enabling him to erect the new homestead he had desired ever since his marriage.

-  The site he had chosen&mdash;a recently straightened part of the new and fashionable Back Street, which ran along the side of the hill above crowded Cheapside&mdash;was all that could be wished, and the building did justice to the location.
+  The site he had chosen--a recently straightened part of the new and fashionable Back Street, which ran along the side of the hill above crowded Cheapside--was all that could be wished, and the building did justice to the location.
 It was the best that moderate means could afford, and Harris hastened to move in before the birth of a fifth child which the family expected.
 That child, a boy, came in December; but was still-born.
 Nor was any child